 Toaster Breakfast Tart

-One of the worst foods to eat when it comes to artificial preservatives, such as benzoates and sulfates, which may aggravate asthma symptoms in affected people
+One of the worst foods in America to eat when it comes to artificial preservatives, such as benzoates and sulfates, which may aggravate asthma symptoms in affected people

 Healthy alternative: Whole grain toast with low sugar jam